alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 Earlier in this series, many of the teaching examples passed pure functions to `Map` and `FlatMap`.
 Part 2 also used repository lookups and mutation pragmatically, but it did not examine what happens when the number, order, or timing of those operations becomes observable.

-Recall that a pure function is one whose observable result depends only on its explicit inputs.
-Given the same arguments, it produces the same result, and evaluating it causes no observable behavior.

-An effect, also called a side effect, is observable behavior beyond returning a value: for example, printing something to the screen, writing to a file, mutating state, observing time or randomness, or throwing an exception.
-Whole programs usually need effects somewhere to be useful: results usually have to be displayed, stored, sent, logged, or otherwise observed.
-Without some external observation, a finished computation leaves no evidence that it happened at all.
-This article focuses mainly on I/O and externally visible state.
+A pure function is one whose observable result depends only on its explicit inputs: given the same arguments, it produces the same result and causes no observable behavior.
+An effect, also called a side effect, is observable behavior beyond returning a value: printing to the screen, writing to a file, mutating state, observing time or randomness, or throwing an exception.
+Useful programs usually need effects somewhere so results can be displayed, stored, sent, or logged, and that is why invocation policy becomes observable for effectful code in a way it does not for pure code.

 Here is a simple pure function: